Projective reflection groups of finite covolume: Minimality of the Vinberg domain

-Now, since $f$ is the join of finitely many Coxeter polytopes of negative type whose Coxeter structure is the restriction of the Cartan structure of $P$, $f$ is also a Coxeter polytope of negative type with the Coxeter structure given by the restriction of that of $P$ to $S_f^\perp$.
-Therefore, $A_{S_f^\perp}$ is of negative type, so $f^\perp$ is a negative type face of $P$, and we can find a minimal negative type face $f'$ of $P$ contained in $f^\perp$ (we may have $f'=f^\perp$ if $f^\perp$ itself is minimal).
+Now, since $f$ is the join of finitely many Coxeter polytopes of negative type whose Coxeter polytope structure is the restriction of the Coxeter polytope structure of $P$, $f$ is also a Coxeter polytope of negative type with the Coxeter structure given by the restriction of that of $P$ to $S_f^\perp$.
+Therefore, $A_{S_f^\perp}$ is of negative type, so $f^\perp$ is a negative type face of $P$, and we can find a minimal negative type face $g$ of $P$ contained in $f^\perp$.